-As in the case of Japan and Korea, a variety of studies have been carried out on the effectiveness of policies in stimulating more rapid growth.
-Smith (1992) surveys several of these.
-The studies consider correlations between rates of TFP growth by sector and either effective rates of protection, ERP, or effective rates of subsidies, ERS, the latter calculated by Smith.
-In all cases, the correlations are low.
-An alternative method (Pack and Lin, 2001) follows a different strategy assuming there are non-measured forms of stimulation such as the subsidy equivalent of the establishment of industrial parks, centralized research institutes, and centralized productivity centers.
+An alternative method (Pack and Lin, 2001) follows a different strategy, assuming there are non-measured forms of stimulation such as the subsidy equivalent of the establishment of industrial parks, centralized research institutes, and centralized productivity centers.
 These may be large and have a limited correlation with the ERP or ERS.
 It then assumes that any exceptional growth in the favored industrial sectors was due entirely to industrial policy and that the TFP growth rate in such sectors was doubled.
 With these assumptions that are very favorable to finding a positive role industrial policy, they find that industrial policy could have added 2 percentage points of TFP growth in manufacturing.
 Given that manufacturing accounted for about 30 percent of GDP, this would have increased aggregate TFP by roughly .6 per year out of a total GDP growth rate of 10 percent per year in the period 1962-89, not trivial but hardly the entire story of Taiwan's development.
 The high rate of TFP growth in all sectors, even neglected ones, the high rate of saving and investment, even apart from the higher levels induced by industrial policy, and the acquisition of skills through education all played a significant role.
-Industrial policy was of significance but far from the entire story.
+Industrial policy may have played a more significant role if one accepts the most optimistic assumptions.

-The preceding assumes that the impact of selective industrial policies benefited only the promoted sectors and that the high rates of productivity growth in the neglected sectors was not affected by spillovers.
+The preceding assumes that the impact of selective industrial policies benefited only the promoted sectors and that the high rate of productivity growth in the neglected sectors was not affected by spillovers.
 If, however, the rate of TFP growth in neglected sectors was increased indirectly by the growth of the favored sectors, the calculated increment to TFP may underestimate the impact of industrial policy.
 Indeed proponents of the benefit of industrial policies often argue that some of its major effects are manifested indirectly in other sectors, and dismiss as inconsequential evidence about the limited impact in the targeted sectors.